 With leaky air ducts, your home can lose 20 to 30 percent of your air conditioning—and that’s quite a lot.
-If you think your ductwork is leaking, there are at least five (or more) signs that you should watch out for.
+If you think your ductwork is leaking, there are at least three (or more) signs that you should watch out for.
 Check them out here!

 Is one room colder/hotter than the others?
 Does your indoor air feel stuffy?
 Beware—your ductwork might be spilling your air conditioning out of your system through a crack or hole.
 This is why you’re feeling less comfortable in some areas of the house.